-We know that clinical research changes slowly, since it’s based on practices that require large, established data taxonomies.
-But at CRIO, we encourage pharma companies to adopt more gender inclusive language.
+We know that clinical research changes are slow since it’s based on practices that require large, established data taxonomies.
+But at CRIO, we encourage pharma companies to adopt more gender-inclusive language.
 For example, some protocols may require only people assigned to one or the other sex at birth and if so, they should clearly state that.

 Others do not have this restriction, and simply state the inclusion criterion as “males or females 18 and over.”
 In this case, the protocols should have taxonomies and/or guidelines that specify how investigators should classify individuals who identify with a gender different from the sex assigned at birth.
 Lack of inclusive language creates unnecessary ambiguity and leads to datasets that are misaligned with datasets collected in the healthcare world, as most EHR systems are now adopting gender inclusivity.